Angela Merkel's CDU takes major hit in regional elections — early results | DW | 14.03.2021

-The Christian Democrats has lost ground in two crucial state elections in Germany, initial results show.
+The Christian Democrats have lost ground in two crucial state elections in Germany, initial results show.
 The Greens have won the state of Baden-Württemberg again.

 Sunday's state elections come just six months before Germany's general election — which will decide Merkel's successor as chancellor